shiva16/rpiShields/tutorials/tutorial2/README.md

 Gprs shield use Uart connection on Raspberry Pi.
 You can use following transactions for work.

+1. Firstly, Connect your Raspberry Pi to internet and run `sudo apt-get update` to update your Raspberry Pi

-1. We should stop getty service on Raspbian.
+2. We should stop getty service on Raspbian.
   1. For non Raspberry Pi 3 machines, remember it’s /dev/ttyAMA0 that is linked to the getty (console) service.
 So you need to perform this command from a terminal window:
     - `sudo systemctl disable serial-getty@ttyAMA0.service`
     - `sudo systemctl disable serial-getty@ttyAMA0.service`